Skip to main content

 Status grantedTemporary resident (visitor)Permanent resident (PR)

-Citizenship pathwayNoneYes — PR leads to citizenship eligibility after 3 years
+Citizenship pathwayNoneYes: PR can lead to citizenship eligibility

 Super Visa: Full Eligibility Requirements